s5k6/shelltalk/README.md

 **Note**: Unless documented (search bash(1) for “subshell”), the precise arrangement of processes, whether and when a child is created, and of which parent, is an *implementation detail* of the shell.
-Do not assume the structure revealed by strace(1) to be applicable to all situations.
+Do not assume the structure revealed by strace(1) to be applicable to other situations.
 We'll discuss some relevant artefacts of subshells in the next section.

 ### Literal text to *stdin*